 My staff fought me a little bit in the beginning.

-Expectations will be implemented with our next agreement in December and fully implemented at the first quarter in 2020.
+Expectations will be implemented with our next agreement in December and fully implemented in the first quarter of 2020.

 So, without a doubt, APB has us looking at where we’re going.
 We know now where we’re going and how we’re going to get there.
 And we’ll be very close to where we need to be by the second quarter of 2020.